-Congratulations - you're engaged!
+Congratulations – you’re engaged to be married!
 You’re about to start planning an incredible event that you’ll remember for the rest of your life.
-To make sure you and your groom-to-be have the wedding of your dreams, it’s a good idea to start thinking about some of the basics as soon as you reasonably can.
-Here are our top tips for making the most of your engagement, and getting ahead with your wedmin...
+To make sure you and your partner have the wedding of your dreams, it’s a good idea to start thinking about some of the basics as soon as you reasonably can.
+Here are our top tips for making the most of your engagement, and getting ahead with your wedding planning…

 Tell the family first

 Before you update your Facebook status to ‘engaged’ and tweet to the world, remember to get straight on the phone to your mum and dad.
 Telling them first will mean everything – and the rest of the family will appreciate a phone call, too! *Must resist posting a ring selfie, must resist posting a ring selfie…*

 THE MOST CREATIVE WAYS TO ANNOUNCE YOUR ENGAGEMENT

 Get a manicure to show off that ring

 Chances are you’ll be showing off your diamonds to quite a few people over the next few weeks.
 Make it shine in all its glory by placing it next to a gleaming manicure.
 Keep it simple with a glossy nude polish if your ring has coloured stones, or if you’re a diamonds-only girl, off-set it with classic red nails or even a darker burgundy hue.
 Starting a regular hand care regime is also a great idea to make sure your paws are silky smooth for the big day – try incorporating an exfoliant into your regime, and avoid using harsh soaps.

 Have your ring sized and insured

 Although that sparkler on your finger is irreplaceable, if anything really did happen, you’ll kick yourself for not getting it properly insured.
 If you already have home or contents insurance, a quick phone call will allow them to add your ring to the policy – if not, there are plenty of independent companies that will insure your new rock for a good price.